bryn9696/CV/README.md

 - Lesson planning: Planning lessons required good teamwork, being coordinated with the PE team in order to bounce ideas off each other and create effective lessons.
 - Leading sports lessons: I was responsible for delivering a number of sports programs across the school.
 This involved innovative thinking, clear communication, leadership and problem solving skills.

+**Royal Kent School** (September 2018 – August 2021)
+Learning Support Assistant

+- Taking small groups in classroom subjects - This requires me to have attention to detail in seeing how the children are working and in aiding them through their learning.

+**Surbiton High Boys Preparatory School** (September 2015 - July 2017) Surbiton High Boys Preparatory School

+- Managing Sports Teams - Every term, I was given a team to manage for matches and tournaments.
+Therefore, I had to be organised in setting up training sessions, decisive in picking teams and making decisions on match days.

 ## Skills

 - Problem Solving: I got diagnosed with Multiple Sclerosis in 2014. this meant that my walking ability slowly deteriorated.
 This means I now come across daily challenges in general life which I have to work out ways to overcome.
 It also meant I had to rethink how I was going to remain involved in sport.
 In my roles both as a teacher and as a business owner I would have to problem solve issues ranging from safeguarding concerns, health and safety concerns to parent issues.
 The solution usually came from thinking about the problem, deciding on a plan of action and finally implementing the plan.
 If success was not achieved, I would start the process again attacking the problem from a different angle.